eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/contentFilteredTopic/customFilters.rst

 Therefore a factory which provides instantiating of a Custom Filter must be implemented.

 A Custom Filter's factory has to inherit from |IContentFilterFactory-api|.
-This interface requires two function to be implemented.
+This interface requires two functions to be implemented.

 Each time a Custom Filter has to be created or updated, |DomainParticipant::create_contentfilteredtopic-api| calls internally |IContentFilterFactory::create_content_filter-api| with these arguments: